Storm damage

 - whether the damage was caused by a storm

-We also see complaints where a storm damage claim has been accepted but there is a disagreement about, or dissatisfaction with, the repairs.
+You might also complain if a storm damage claim has been accepted but you’re not happy about the repairs.

 What we look at